Ernesttt/sentiment-analysis/README.md

 ```sh
 brew install nginx
 ```
-Copy the STATIC_ROOT of settings.py
+Copy the STATIC_ROOT of settings.py (This addres is printed in the bash as /context_address/deployment_env/static-files)
 ```python
 STATIC_ROOT = os.path.join(BASE_DIR, 'static-files')
 ```